mrtlopes/receiver-x/README.md

-# receiver-x
+# What's this
-Dummy project to wire several technologies
+Dummy monorepo to wire several technologies

+# Why
+Just to continue to be hands on and up to date

 # Architecture/Concept

-1. API to receive data
+- [x] API to receive data (awesomeapi/)
-1. Queue messages
+- [x] Queue messages
-1. Worker to consume those messages
+- [ ] Worker to consume those messages
-1. Persistent storage of those messages
+- [ ] Persistent storage of those messages